 Apple Tree School is one of a few preschools in Sugar Land, Texas that provides a play based developmental program for young children.
 Each program provides age appropriate preschool play centers to foster learning and discovery.

-Please review these articles and use the additional resources listed below to understand the importance of play in early childhood education.
+Please review the articles below to understand the importance of play in early childhood education.